misudashi/systems/index.md

 WR, which are about the Japanese content I consume during my immersion.
 You can view a list of them here: [[MOC Weekly Japanese Reviews]]#.

-WBR, which essentially are my weekly business reports, so I can keep track of how fast my projects evolve.
-You can view a list of them here : [[MOC Weekly Business Reports]]#.

 *Hope you will enjoy !*